 Watch at home with us:

-Throughout the next few weeks, we will be sharing an insight into our Home Learning provision across a series of videos.
+We are pleased to share an insight into our Home Learning provision across a series of videos.
 We will cover some of the topics our pupils have been learning, along with activities that you can do at home with your children.
-Watch below for a taster video of what’s to come.
+Watch below for a taster video.

 Below we feature: